Waku v2 #

 Discovery domain #

-This consists of two main protocols.
-They are used in order to get Waku to run in resource restricted environments, such as low bandwidth or being mostly offline.
+In addition to the Gossip domain, Waku provides a set of Request/Reply protocols.
+They are primarily used in order to get Waku to run in resource restricted environments, such as low bandwidth or being mostly offline.

 Historical message support #